Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-game-of-life.md

 The second "but" is that, as the number of cells increases, so too does the difficulty of the problem.
 Trying to generate a SAT equation for ~1800 cells blew up my program by consuming the entire 1GB of memory that was available to it.
 The time to find the parent of a Life state also starts to become prohibitive with more than ~400 cells.
 [SAT problems](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), after all, are in the NP-complete class of problems (which means that they are damn hard to solve with current methods).

-To demonstrate this, below are the timings I got after running backsearch of random Life states of varying sizes (backsearch being the process of finding a Life state's parent).
+To demonstrate this, below are the timings I got after running backsearch on random Life states of varying sizes (backsearch being the process of finding a Life state's parent).
 For the record, my processor is a wimpy i3-8130U 2.20GHz.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/cells-vs-backsearch-time.png') }}"
      alt="Time for backsearch vs number of cells, seems to grow exponentially"